OpenBB-finance/OpenBB/website/content/excel/getting-started/installation.md

 ## Requirements

-The OpenBB Excel Add-in is available on:
+The OpenBB Excel Add-in is available on the following platforms:

 - Windows (Microsoft 365)
 - Mac (Microsoft 365)